wawjr3d/jquery.autocomplete/README.md

 I wanted to use an autocomplete but did not want to be restricted to using jquery UI's version.

 ##Usage
-Include jquery, then include the autocomplete, e.g.
+Include jQuery, then include the autocomplete, e.g.

 	<script type="text/javascript" src="js/jquery-1.7.1.min.js"></script>
 	<script type="text/javascript" src="js/jquery.autocomplete.js"></script>